Part 2 of the making polymer clay tiles adventure. Read Part 1 to see how this started.

 The Final Product

 When the timer beeped, I pulled the tray out of the oven and let it cool for a minute.
-I still didn’t smell anything particularly unusual.
-However, I was still very careful when I peeled back the foil.
+I didn’t smell anything unusual.
+However, I was very careful when I peeled back the foil.
 Others warned that you could get hit in the face with potent fumes when you take your top cover off.

 Yup.
 They look exactly the same, except they shifted a little when I moved the pan.